 Ex-Officio: Benjamin Eder

-Ben is a Foundation Doctor, and ex-officio member following his time as National Director.
+Ben is a Foundation Doctor, and ex-officio member of the board, following his time as National Director.
 He is also working with Medact Refugee Solidarity Group, Child.org and contributing to some research at the UCL Institute of Global Health

-Fun fact: Played Chess for England against Wales at primary school!
+Fun fact: Ben played Chess for England against Wales at primary school!